-HV: I usually work with the clothes.
+HV: I usually work with clothes.
 If a client is going to the Oscars or Golden Globes, I’ll text them or email their manager and work out what they’re going to wear.
 Sometimes, they don’t know until the day of, so it’s all a little last minute.
 For example, all of my clients wore black to the Golden Globes, so I had a neutral palette to work with.
-I said to Emily Ratajakowski that I wanted to do something different and stay away from the classic smoky eye or dark lip.
+I told Emily Ratajakowski that I wanted to do something different and stay away from the classic smoky eye or dark lip.
 When I suggested the red, she said I could go for it.
 It was such a powerful look.
 I’m not an artist who uses face charts, and most of my regular clients know that by now.
 But most of them trust me!

-B: Do you ever base your color palette off a client’s skin tone or eye color?
+B: Do you ever base your color palette on a client’s skin tone or eye color?

-HV: I don’t believe in that at all, I think that limits people.
-I don’t even like when beauty editors from magazines email asking me to provide expert advice on how to match your eye color to certain shadows.
+HV: I don’t believe in that at all; I think that limits people.
+I don’t even like when beauty editors from magazines email ask me to provide expert advice on matching your eye color to certain shadows.
 Frankly, you don’t know if it will look great until it’s on.

 B: Do you apply eyeshadow first to prevent fallout?

 HV: I actually like to do the complexion first.
 When it comes to my work, the eyeshadow never stops.
-It should blend into the skin, the blush or the highlighter.
-I find that if the eyeshadow is applied prior to the base, it’s never blended correctly and it can look a little harsh.
+It should blend into the skin, the blush, or the highlighter.
+I find that if the eyeshadow is applied before the base, it’s never blended correctly, and it can look a little harsh.
 I don’t like to have to paint around my eyeshadow with foundation.
 If I get a little fallout onto the cheeks, I clean it up with powder.

 B: What’s the best way to apply foundation?